benmvp/slides/2022/connecttech/webdev.md

 NOTES:

 - And that's it!
+- As the conference slowly wraps up
-- Wanted to take a moment to thank the organizers (Pratik & Vincent)
+  - I wanted to take a moment to thank the organizers (Pratik & Vincent)...
-  - For inviting me to speak
+  - for inviting me to speak
   - But more importantly for continuing to put this together
   - _Applause_
-- Ask questions on Twitter (@benmvp) or find me afterwards
+- You can ask me questions on Twitter (@benmvp) or find me afterwards
 - I hope you enjoyed our ride in the wayback machine
-  - Hopefully it gives us all appreciation for where we've come from
+  - Hopefully it gives us all an appreciation for where we've come from
   - Next time we wanna complain about flexbox or weird property names
   - Remember the spacer.gif
 - Thanks!